 TLDR; yes.
 But let us explain why bleisure is becoming so popular.

-When was the last time you were traveling for work and went beyond meeting rooms, or came back feeling absolutely refreshed?
+When was the last time you were travelling for work and went beyond meeting rooms, or came back feeling absolutely refreshed?
 If you don’t remember, it hasn’t happened yet and you now need a different take to business travel.
 That’s where bleisure comes in and in this post, we’re talking about why industry giants are now embracing it.

 What is bleisure and where did it come from?